List Decoding of Reed-Solomon Codes and Folded Reed-Solomon Codes Over Galois Ring: Introduction

 \subsection{Organizations}

 In this paper, we first provide a brief review of the fundamental concepts of Galois rings and coding theory in Section 2, and then present in Section 3 some results concerning the solution of linear equations over Galois rings.
-In Section 4, by exploiting the property of unique quasi-prime factorization in Galois rings, we generalize the method in \cite{guruswami1998improved} to Galois rings, thereby enabling list decoding for codes of rate $r$ up to $1-\sqrt{r}$ fraction of errors.
-In Section 5, we generalize the list decoding framework in \cite{guruswami2011linear} to FRS codes over Galois rings and prove a list of polynomial size.
-In section 6, inspired by the approach in \cite{srivastava2025improved}, we develop a refined analysis that yields a significantly tighter bound on the list size by bounding the intersection of code and free module.
+In Section 4, by exploiting the property of unique quasi-prime factorization in Galois rings, we generalize the method in ~\cite{guruswami1998improved} to Galois rings, thereby enabling list decoding for codes of rate $r$ up to $1-\sqrt{r}$ fraction of errors.
+In Section~\ref{section:5}, we generalize the list decoding framework in ~\cite{guruswami2011linear} to FRS codes over Galois rings and prove a list of polynomial size.
+In Section~\ref{sec:galois-frs-deterministic-pruning}, we adapt the deterministic pruning method of~\cite{ashvinkumar2026algorithmic} to Galois rings by lifting candidates through the quotient rings $GR(p^t,\ell)$ and reducing each lifting step to a finite-field pruning problem over the residue field.
+In section~\ref{section:6}, inspired by the approach in ~\cite{srivastava2025improved}, we develop a refined analysis that yields an algorithmic list-size bound $O(\frac{1}{\varepsilon^2})$ by bounding the intersection of the code with a free module.
+In section~\ref{sec:optimal-combinatorial-list-size}, we further establish an optimal combinatorial average-radius list size theorem for folded Reed--Solomon codes over Galois rings using the results in~\cite{chen2025explicit}.